allartburns/LasaurApp/README.md

 This branch replaces the lasersaur dxf reader with a parser driving dxfgrabber.
 All new work added by jet is under the existing lasersaur licensing.
-This work is done on jet's personal time and not supported by any commercial entities and donations are always welcome.
+This work is done on jet's personal time, not supported by any commercial entities, and donations are always welcome.

 currently working or in development: